grihabor/biopython/doc/Tutorial/chapter_cookbook.rst

 Note that we use a Python ``set`` rather than a ``list``, this makes testing membership faster.

-As discussed in
-Section \ `[sec:low-level-fasta-fastq] <#sec:low-level-fasta-fastq>`__,
-for a large FASTA or FASTQ file for speed you would be better off not using the high-level ``SeqIO`` interface, but working directly with strings.
+As discussed in Section [sec:low-level-fasta-fastq], for a large FASTA or FASTQ file for speed you would be better off not using the high-level ``SeqIO`` interface, but working directly with strings.
 This next example shows how to do this with FASTQ files – it is more complicated:

 ::